 Material separation and recycling

 Source-separated material streams increase recycling value and reduce disposal costs.
 A concrete pulverizer helps expose reinforcement; a steel shear cuts reinforcement to transport lengths.
 For tanks and pipelines, proper pre-cleaning and emptying are prerequisites.
 Aluminum, stainless steel, and carbon steel are recorded separately; coatings and insulation are handled separately for disposal.
+Documentation of weights, grades, and contamination ensures traceability for downstream processors.

 Work steps: from measurement to handover